GradySimon/neural-network-building-blocks/index.md

 {% include end-collapse.html %}

-**Useful for:** Just about any time you need a non-linearity and the -1 to 1 output range is acceptable for the domain.
+**Useful for:** Just about any time you need a nonlinearity and the -1 to 1 output range is acceptable for the domain.

 ### Rectifier
+{: .section-header}

-A non-linearity that is simply the max of 0 and the input.
+A nonlinearity that is simply the max of 0 and the input.

 The rectifier is useful for avoiding the vanishing gradient problem.
 The gradient of a rectifier is either 0 or 1, so as error messages flow through it, they are either passed through unchanged, or zeroed out.